Islamic Civilization Center

-The Center for Islamic Civilization (CIC) (uz O‘zbekiston Respublikasi Vazirlar Mahkamasi huzuridagi O‘zbekistonda islom sivilizatsiyasi markazi) is the largest cultural, scientific, and educational complex in Uzbekistan.
-It combines a museum, a research institute, libraries, international partner organizations, scientific laboratories, centers of traditional crafts, and educational departments.
+The Islamic Civilization Center (ICC) (Islom sivilizatsiyasi markazi) is the largest cultural, scientific, and educational complex in Uzbekistan.
+It houses a museum, a research institute, libraries, international partner organizations, scientific laboratories, centers of traditional crafts, and educational departments.
+The centerpiece of the museum is the Samarkand Kufic Quran, one of the oldest surviving Quran manuscripts in the world which claims to be the personal copy that the third caliph Uthman ibn Affan was martyred upon.

 The goal of the Center is to provide a comprehensive study of the history of Uzbekistan from ancient times to the modern period, with a focus on the region’s contribution to world civilization in the fields of science, culture, and spiritual heritage.
 Special attention is given to the scientific legacy of Uzbek scholars, the study of their works, as well as contemporary academic research and new discoveries.